khagiwar/debugger.en/help/debugger2/network.md

 ![](assets/network.jpg)

-This screen is useful for confirming that parameters used for integrations, such as the Experience Cloud Visitor ID or the Supplemental Data ID, are consistent across integrations.
+This screen is useful for comparing key value pairs across hits.
+You can confirm that parameters used for integrations, such as the Experience Cloud Visitor ID or the Supplemental Data ID, are consistent across integrations.

 >[!NOTE]
 >